Lieder-Lab/liederDB/README.md

 >
 >_create Banana like Apple;_

 >The 'create like' statement just copies the frame of the 'IMITATED_TABLE' to a new table named 'TABLE_NAME' without table name and any content.
 So you have created an empty table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor same as exsited Apple table, but don't have any content.

 or

 __create TABLE_NAME copy IMITATED_TABLE_NAME;__

+or

+__create TABLE_NAME copy (TABLE_STATEMENT) IMITATED_TABLE_NAME;__
 * e.g.
 >
 >_create Banana copy Apple;_

->The 'create copy' statement copies the whole of the 'IMITATED_TABLE' to a new table named 'TABLE_NAME' contains the content.
-So you have created a table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor with the content same as exsited Apple table, just have different table names.
+>The 'create copy' statement copies the whole of the exsited 'IMITATED_TABLE' to a new table named 'TABLE_NAME' contains the content.
+So you have created a table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor and be with the content same as exsited Apple table, just have different table names.
+>
+>Also, you can put a TABLE_STATEMENT before the 'IMITATED_TABLE_NAME' enclosed by brackets '()' to generate the new imitated table.

 * tips